kashemaatwit/dsexample/README.md

 ![batch screenshot](./batch.png)

 ## Discussion
-Experiemting with various feature engineering techniques and regression algorithms, I found that linear regression with one-hot encoding provided one of the highest accuracies, despite its simpler nature.
+Experimenting with various feature engineering techniques and regression algorithms, I found that linear regression with one-hot encoding provided one of the highest accuracies, despite its simpler nature.
+Across all these trials, my training accuracy was around 75% to 77%.
+Thus, I decided the deploy the pipelined linear regression model.
+The deployed model has a test accuracy of 73%.

+I looked at some kaggle notebooks studying this problem and found this to be an acceptible level of success for this dataset.
+I am interested in